-Each year, approximately 40 new prescription medicines containing new active substances are registered.
-These are called New Chemical Entities (NCEs) by the TGA.
+Each year, TGA registers approximately 40 new prescription medicines containing new active substances.
+We refer to these as New Chemical Entities (NCEs) or New Biological Entities (NBEs).

-Some of these NCEs are innovative or 'first-in-class', and have been made available for the first time outside the controlled environment of a clinical trial.
+Some of these NCEs/NBEs are innovative or 'first-in-class', and have been made available to the public for the first time outside the controlled environment of a clinical trial.

-This decision by the TGA often comes after years of research and development and following a comprehensive review by the TGA scientists and clinicians of the quality, safety and efficacy of the new prescription medicines.
+This decision by TGA to register a NCE/NBE often comes after years of research and development and following a comprehensive review by TGA scientists and clinicians of the medicine's quality, safety and efficacy.

-Throughout the year we will be publishing information on the new prescription medicines when they are approved.
-However, it may still be some time before the pharmaceutical company decides to supply the product in Australia.
+Throughout the year, we will be publishing information on the new prescription medicines as they are approved.
+However, it may still be some time before the sponsor (pharmaceutical company) decides to supply the product in Australia.

-The trade name, sponsor and active ingredient for each medicine reflects the information initially entered in the Australian Register of Therapeutic Goods (ARTG).
+The trade name, active ingredient, and sponsor for each new prescription medicine reflects the information initially entered in the Australian Register of Therapeutic Goods (ARTG).